 When I read Xavier's words, I realized that it was probably the first time he'd heard someone from outside of France share their thoughts on the precarious state of some of the French breeds.
 And that inspired me to think about possible solutions to the problems in France, problems that are also seen in other countries.

-First of all, it is important to understand that the French have been struggling for a long time to come to terms with their heritage as dog breeders.
+First of all, it is important to understand that the French have been struggling to come to terms with their heritage as dog breeders for a long time.
 For over 5 centuries French hunters in various regions bred dogs that were perfectly adapted to the local conditions.
 Some of those dogs made their way to other countries and became the root stock of other pointing breeds.
-Then, in the early 1800s, there was a sort of "British Invasion" of France when newly imported Pointers and setters captured the hearts of the majority of French hunters.
+Then, in the early 1800s, a sort of "British Invasion" occurred in France as newly-imported Pointers and setters captured the hearts of the majority of French hunters.
 As a result, some of the old French breeds died out.
 Others managed to hang on by the skin of their teeth.
 I wrote about that period of pointing dog history here.
 Today, the French are still drawn to breeds from outside their own borders.
-The English setter is now the number one pointing breed in France.
-And yes, one native French breed, the Épagneul Breton (Brittany) is still in very good shape, but breeders of the Pont-Audemer Spaniel, Braque Saint Germain and Braque de l'Ariège, struggle to produce a few dozen pups per year.
+The number one pointing breed in France is now the English Setter.
+And yes, one native French breed, the Épagneul Breton (Brittany) is still in very good shape, but breeders of the Pont-Audemer Spaniel, Braque Saint Germain and Braque de l'Ariège, struggle to produce even a few dozen pups per year.

 But the French are not alone.
-The English also show keen interest in foreign pointing breeds and they too have more or less abandoned their native setters and Pointer.
-In fact, the English Setter, so wildly popular in many countries on the continent, was declared a 'vulnerable native breed' by the Kennel Club.
+The English also show keen interest for foreign pointing breeds and they too have more or less abandoned their native setters and Pointer.
+In fact, the English Setter, so wildly popular in many countries on the continent, was declared a 'vulnerable native breed' by Britain’s Kennel Club.
 The Gordon Setter, Irish Red and White Setter are also on the list.
 Meanwhile 2000 Weimaraners, 1500 GSPs and nearly 20 thousand Cocker Spaniels are registered in England every year.
 And the trend is not a recent one.
-In the late 1500s Dr. Johannes Caius, wrote that: There is also at this day among us a new kinde of dog brought out of France (for we Englishmen are marvellous greedy gaping gluttons after novelties and covetous cormants of things that be seldome, rare, strange and hard to get).
+In the late 1500s Dr. Johannes Caius, wrote that: … we Englishmen are marvellous greedy gaping gluttons after novelties and covetous cormorants of things that be seldom, rare, strange and hard to get.

 In the US the most popular breeds are all foreign.
 The Labrador, German Shepherd and Golden Retriever occupy the top 3 spots among all breeds and the GSP is number one among the pointing breeds.
 In Italy, the situation is similar.
 The English setter is the second most popular of all breeds, just behind the German shepherd.
 In fact up to twenty thousand English Setters are registered in Italy each year, more than all other pointing breeds combined!
 The Italians also produce an annual average of nearly 3000 Pointers and several hundred Irish and Gordon Setters.
 Unlike the French and English however, the Italians haven't completely turned their backs on their native pointing dogs.
 They register about 750 Bracchi Italiani and 550 Spinoni every year.